If you are taking care of a husband, wife or another family member with leukemia

 Similarly, diarrhea can get out of hand if it isn’t managed well.
 Encouraging your family member to take an anti-diarrheal, if and when prescribed, can help.

-Try this: Keep your loved one hydrated by encouraging them to sip water or eat ice chips (or an occasional popsicle) throughout the day.
+Keep your loved one hydrated by encouraging them to sip water or eat ice chips (or an occasional popsicle) throughout the day.
 Check with the doctor about adding high-calorie or protein milkshakes to their diet to boost protein and caloric intake.

-Another tip: Offer five or six small meals each day instead of three large ones.
+Offer five or six small meals each day instead of three large ones.
 Eating too much at once can make nausea worse.

 Patients vary in what they want and need, says Dr. Carraway.